rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `value`: new value for the variable.

 Sets the value of a widget's custom variable (see [advanced syntaxes](./advanced-syntaxes.md##ustom-variables-varvariablename-default)).
 If `ìd` contains wildcards, affects all matching widgets.

-!!! warning ""
-    Setting a variable on a parent container that's used to defined a non-dynamic property is not possible.

 ----